qranahan/kwk-level-2-a-frame-lecture-teacher-l2/README.md

 **NOTE:** Students will likely have questions on Entity-Component-Systems.
 We want to provide a high level overview without getting too in the weeds.
 It is important to take a moment to familiarize yourself with ECS (we recommend the wiki linked below for additional reading).
 This will help you field those questions with confidence and determine the level of complexity/best way to provide an explanation.
 Try to ensure student's are not convoluting A-Frame and ECS directly (A-Frame is a framework/library of existing code that leverages ECS _concepts_ in architectural/pattern decisions)

 **NOTE:** A-Frame is a significantly sized, and powerful project (not to mention an absolute blast!).
 The complexity of the code powering A-Frame projects behind the scenes is significant compared to what students have been doing so far.
 We want to keep them focused on high level interaction and having fun with the framework, instead of getting overwhelmed in the details.
-We will take a "show and tell" approach in the A-Frame lectures.
+We will take a "show and tell" approach in the A-Frame lectures and code.

 ## Introducing A-Frame